Swivel-Finance/swivel/contracts/v3/README.md

 Swivel v3 was built using [Foundry](https://book.getfoundry.sh/), a Solidity development toolkit.
 As such, our tests are provided and can be run using `forge`.
 This README provides information about running and building the project.

+## Bindings

+A set of Go bindings and ABIs for the contracts are included in the `bindings` directory.

 ## Testing

 We use Foundry's fork-mode in our tests.
 In order to run these tests, a couple environment variables need to be set by the user: